-Sell your video clips to newspapers, magazines and TV
+How to sell your video clips to Mail Online, Sun Online, newspapers, magazines and TV

 “Sell my video and change my life…”